-Each flot produced only charcoal and modern rootlet fragments.
+Each flot produced only charcoal, modern rootlet fragments and occasional earthworm cocoons.
 No table has been created for them due to their unproductivity.
-The only exception was sample six that contained one grass (Poaceae) stem fragment.

-The charcoal in each sample came from fragments of oak (Quercus sp.) and beech (Fagus sylvatica L.) (Table 3).
+The charcoal in these samples (see table 2 below) came from fragments of ash (Fraxinus excelsior L.), beech (Fagus sylvatica L.), cherry/plum/sloe (Prunus sp.) and oak (Quercus sp.).
 It was not possible to distinguish between stem or branch oak-wood.
-Oak cannot be differentiated to species based on microscopic wood anatomy alone (Boyd 1988, 608; Schoch et al. 2004).
+Oak cannot be differentiated to species based on microscopic wood anatomy alone (Boyd 1988, 608; Schoch et al. 2004) and it is difficult to separate species of cherry/plum/sloe wood (Hather 2002, 11).